Junjun1216/project-songfindrr/doc/README.md

     - content-type: `application/json`
     - query: (object)
         cleanTitle
-        - (string) the title of the song stripped of symbols, uppercase and no space cleanAuthor
+        - cleanTitle: (string) the title of the song stripped of symbols, uppercase and no space
-        - (string) the author of the song stripped of symbols, uppercase and no space
+        - cleanAuthor: (string) the author of the song stripped of symbols, uppercase and no space
 - response: 200
     - content-type: `application/json`
     - body: (string) lyrics of song
-- response: 204
+- response: 404
     - body: 'No Song Found With Query: ' + cleanTitle + '-' + cleanAuthor
 ```
 // curl -X GET 'http://localhost:3001/api/fetchLyrics/?cleanAuthor=DRAKE&cleanTitle=THELANGUAGE'